Gabriele-Cutrona/Gabriele-Cutrona/README.md

 I've loved computers since when I was around eight.<br />
 (literally before discovering them my life was miserable I didn't know what to do all day)

-First Windows 7 then 10 and also 11, but then...<br />
+First 🪟 Windows 7 then 10 and also 11, but then...<br />
-I first learned about linux in 2019/2020, first Linux Mint, I tried a variety of distros, in order to then settle with [Arch Linux](https://archlinux.org) (BTW) in 2021, when I was 11 years old, and I've been daily driving ever since
+I first learned about linux in 2019/2020, first Linux Mint, I tried a variety of distros, in order to then settle with [Arch Linux](https://archlinux.org) (BTW) in 2021, when I was 11 years old, and I've been daily driving ever since.
+NixOS feels like the only distro that could, maybe, one day, convince me.
+But I don't know yet.

 I used KDE Plasma for a long time, but for more than a year now I've been daily driving [Hyprland](https://hypr.land), dotfiles [here](https://github.com/Gabriele-Cutrona/.dotfiles)

-I have been interested in Nix and NixOS for a while, I've tried it superficially multiple times and *failed* miserably, maybe one day I'll actually succeed

 #### About me
 I love anime, TV shows, programming and videogames.
 The end, that's 90% of what I do all day.
 And It's awesome.